 Mahindra Industrial Park Chennai Limited (MIPCL), is a 60:40 joint venture between MWCDL and Sumitomo Corporation, Japan, respectively.
 MIPCL is setting up an industrial cluster in North Chennai (the NH-16 corridor) on approximately 289 acres with a leasable potential 209 acres under the brand 'Origins by Mahindra World City'.
 Till date, MIPCL has leased 127 acres of industrial land.
 MIPCL has achieved significant milestone with leasing of 52 acres of land to Mitsubishi Electric India Private Limited for setting up a facilty to manufacture air conditioners and compressors.
-In FY 2022-23, MIPCL has contributed nearly 45 percent of the total leasing revenue of ₹ 20,500 lakh as compared to nil leasing revenue in FY2021-22.
+In FY 2022-23, MIPCL has contributed nearly 45 percent of the total leasing revenue of IC&IC business.
+MIPCL clocked leasing revenue of ₹ 20,500 lakh as compared to nil leasing revenue in FY2021-22.